-The Fire Marshal training course (also known as a Fire Warden Course) is designed to give delegates an understanding of how to deal with specific hazards and how to lower risk in the work place in the event of an emergency.
-The main aim of the course is to inform the delegate of how to prevent and manage a fire in the workplace.
+The Fire Marshal training course (also known as a Fire Warden course) gives the delegates an understanding of how to deal with fire hazards and how to lower risk in the workplace in the event of an emergency.

-At the end of the course delegates will have a better awareness of fire safety and prevention.
-Also including fire extinguisher identification and application and evacuation procedures.
-The course will also teach the delegate the day to day roles of an appointed person and how to liaise with the fire brigade in an emergency.
+- Know the day to day roles of an appointed person and how to liaise with the fire brigade in an emergency

 The tutor covers the following topics over the duration of the training:

-- Combustion and the relevant checks during evacuation.
+- Combustion and the relevant checks during an evacuation

 - Prevention of fire spreading